Vector

 To represent an absent vector.
 For example,

-is often used as a default function argument, when the argument is optional but the default value requires some computation.
-(Contrast this withNA
+NULLis often used as a default function argument, when the argument is optional but the default value requires some computation.
+(Contrast this withNAwhich is used to indicate that an element of a vector is absent.)